IBM-Bluemix-Docs/containers/cs_cli_reference.md

    <dd>The log forwarding protocol that you want to use.
 Currently, <code>syslog</code> and <code>ibm</code> are supported.
 This value is required.</dd>
    <dt><code>--json</code></dt>
    <dd>Optionally prints the command output in JSON format.</dd>
+   <dt><code>--skipValidation</code></dt>
+   <dd>Optionally skips validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
    </dl>

 **Example for log type `ibm`**: